naganandy/graph-based-deep-learning-literature/conference-publications/README.md

 - Tree LSTMs with Convolution Units to Predict Stance and Rumor Veracity in Social Media Conversations
 - Graph-based Dependency Parsing with Graph Neural Networks
 - Multi-Channel Graph Neural Network for Entity Alignment
-- A2N: Attending to Neighbors for Knowledge Graph Inference